ucsc/site-slugstrong/returning-to-campus/download-worksite-signs.md

   icon: "download-11.svg"
 ---

 Employees will soon be able to order new signage online.
-In the meantime, <a href="mailto:DanHenderson@TAPS.ucsc.edu?subject=Order for temporary signage">email Dan Henderson</a> to order temporary signage during your facility reopening assessment.
+In the meantime, <a href="mailto:DanHenderson@ucsc.edu?subject=Order for temporary signage">email Dan Henderson</a> to order temporary signage during your facility reopening assessment.